100-Stars-Co/dev-assignment/README.md

 - Implement an option to filter vehicle counts by different periods (e.g., the past hour, day, or week).
 - Design the system to scale with increasing data volume from multiple LED signs.

+---

+Please share your work using a GitHub repository with @BIG-BDGE